codeandfire/movievecs/clustering/clustering.md

 Trained parameters saved to params.pkl
 ```

-(The regularization penalty values were taken from Koren (2009), p.
-7?, while the learning rates were chosen by fiddling around with some numbers close to 0.1.)

 This set of 36 movies amounts to a little more than 3.7 million ratings in total, primarily because many of the movies are well-known.

 Training concludes with a training RMSE of approx. 0.78 and a test RMSE of approx. 0.92.
 The RMSE can be interpreted as a measure of how much the predicted rating deviates from the true rating on average, i.e. a test RMSE of 0.92 indicates that typically the rating is off by a little less than 1 star.